 Commissioned by Cultuur Werkplaats Tarwewijk

 What will you think about when you hear there is a pandemic going on?
 I know I would think about survival.
-Survival is the most basic instinct for all of the animals, human included.
+Survival is the most basic instinct for all of the animals, humans included.
 The second thing that comes to mind is time.
 Suddenly time becomes an important player.
-When does the pandemic leave so that we can go back to normal?
+During the Covic pandemic, like others I asked myself: When does the pandemic leave so that we can go back to normal?
 How long can I last with the resources that I have?
 How long will I survive financially?
 When can I see my friends again?
 And so on.
-In this project, I tried to play with these two notions.
-Survival and time.
+In this project, I tried to play with these two notions of survival and time.

-An effect of the Covid-19 pandemic is that people are becoming more self-initiative.
-They are organizing ways to help themselves and each other using the internet and other possible ways.
-One of the behaviors that is becoming more popular is growing your own vegetable at home.
+An effect of the Covid-19 pandemic was that people became more self-initiative.
+They started organizing ways to help themselves and each other using the internet and other possible ways to learn about survival techniques.
+One of the behaviors that became popular was growing your own vegetables at home.

 The plants on the top floor are microgreens that grow very fast.
 They need less water.
 And they are being individually watered using the water reservoirs they have under the soil.
 The water travels up from the cloth and keeps the soil moist.